 Local SEO is a type of search engine optimization that focuses on the ranking of a business in its local area.
 The goal is to target local audiences with keywords and content that are relevant to their geographic location.

 By utilizing local SEO tips, you can effectively and affordably improve your ranking on Google Maps for “near me” or location-specific keywords.

 Why is SEO important for my business?

-Search Engine Optimization (SEO) is like online marketing, only that it’s free to leverage by anyone with the right tactics.
+Search Engine Optimization (SEO) is a key component of digital marketing, and if you’re trying to market your business on a budget, it can be seen as a free way to generate traffic.
 Every customer query on a search engine is an opportunity for a business to be discovered and make a sale.
 When you optimize your website for search engines, you’re more likely to show up in search results to your target audience.